ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

 the next step is to update these *manager* scripts that are called upon by the transition rules.
 This is the actual more tricky part.
 As specified further above, our current *manager* scripts for sowing and harvesting were simply copied from the previous tutorial example.

-The only updates that have been implemented so far (as part of the provided starting *APSIMX file*) was to update the parameter values within the *"manager"* scripts to consider reasonable values for each crop (sowing window, planting density, etc.).
+The only modifications made so far in the provided starting APSIMX file were adjustments to the manager script parameters to use reasonable values for each crop (sowing window, planting density, etc.).
-For example, when you navigate to the *manager* script ``SowHarvest_wheat``, you will see that the sowing window dates and sowing properties are using reasonable values for wheat in the Darling Downs region.
+For example, when you navigate to the *manager* script ``SowHarvest_wheat``, you will see that the sowing window dates and sowing properties are set to reasonable values for wheat in the Darling Downs region.

 .. figure:: _static/APSIMscreenshot_SowHarvest_wheat.png
    :alt: SowHarvest_wheat